Best Colleges for Music in the US

 12. University of Michigan School of Music, Theatre & Dance

-The University of Michigan School of Music, Theatre & Dance is located in Ann Arbor, MI and is renowned for its musical theatre programs.
+The University of Michigan School of Music, Theatre & Dance is located in Ann Arbor, MI, and is renowned for its musical theatre programs.
 Its notable alumni include Madonna, Iggy Pop, and Aaron Dworkin, as well as established actors like Luci Liu, James Earl Jones, and more.
 Graduates are also known for their success on Broadway and in symphonies around the world.

 The institution’s high program ratings are complemented by an incredible roster of accomplished staff.
 Some notable teachers include cellist Richard Aaron and violinist Matt Albert, who both have a long list of awards and acclamations.

-Another draw to the school is its state-of-the-art music production facility which is available to students.
+Another draw to the school is its state-of-the-art music production facility, which is available to students.
 All-in-all, the school is considered to be one of the best state-sponsored music schools in the country.
 If you're interested in musical theatre, you should certainly apply to UMichigan

-13. Rice University Shepherd School of Music – Houston, TX
+Rice University Shepherd School of Music

 Rice University’s Shepherd School of Music has a global reputation for its world-class music program and has a long-standing tradition of admitting talented international students.
 As one of the leading music colleges in the south, Rice is in the company of other prestigious institutions, such as the University of North Texas and the University of Texas at Austin.

-The faculty at Rice includes some of the most distinguished music teachers in the world, such as renowned french hornist William VerMuelen, trumpet pedagogues Barbara Butler and Charles Geyer, violist James Dunham, and bassoonist Benjamin Kamins, among many others.
+The faculty at Rice includes some of the most distinguished music teachers in the world, such as renowned French hornist William VerMuelen, trumpet pedagogues Barbara Butler and Charles Geyer, violist James Dunham, and bassoonist Benjamin Kamins, among many others.

-Rice is highly selective and has an acceptance rate of a mere 12%.
 Rice also offers tons of performance opportunities as it presents over 400 concerts annually, including two large-scale opera productions.
 Graduates from Rice's music program regularly secure top positions in world-class orchestras and college professorships.

 14. University of Southern California – Thornton School of Music (Los Angeles, CA)